uwescience/ADUniverse/motivation.md

 ### Stakeholders

-1. Who are the important stakeholders and what has your team done to take them into consideration?

-(1) The potential homeowners interested in building ADU: We help these homeowners to do financial and physical analysis.
+(1) The potential homeowners interested in building an ADU: We help these homeowners to understand if an ADU would be the right and the feasible decision for them.
 We understand that homeowners might be interested in building ADUs for different purposes.
 Some are building ADUs for the rental income while others might be more interested in housing family members.
-Based on these choices by the users, we choose to present different information.
-For example, we help to project rental income if the owner chooses so.
-If they need to sell the house, we also estimate the potential house values.
+Based on these choices by the users, we to present different information relevant for them.
+For example, we help to project rental income if the owner chooses the former option.

-(2) City planning committee: We intend to provide information on the broader neighborhood level.
-City planners can use this app to find out where are the areas they should reach out for.
-Previous experience suggests that the information gap could part of the problem.
-Closing this information gap could be helpful for more homeowners to build ADUs.
+(2) City planning committee: We provide information on the broader neighborhood level.
+City planners can use this app to identify neighborhoods they should market to or could provide financial and educational support to in order to increase the number of ADUs in the city.

-(3) AARP(American Association of Retired Persons): AARP love the flexibility of ADUs.
-It gives many options for the elders.
+(3) AARP(American Association of Retired Persons): AARP loves the flexibility of ADUs.
+It expands housing options for elders, for instance enabling more people to stay at home through retirement.

-2. What are the use cases you’re building for?

-(1) Homeowners who consider building ADU.
-They would like to know if this is the right decision for them.

-(2) City planners who try to figure out where they should reach out to local communities.

 ### Ethics